Josh O'Connor: Personal life

 O'Connor lived in a Victorian house in Shoreditch and briefly relocated to New York for "a spell" with his former partner before moving back to Gloucestershire in 2023, where he bought a house near the town of Stroud.
 In his spare time, O'Connor enjoys reading, drawing, camping, swimming, embroidering, making ceramics and gardening.
-He is a supporter of Southampton Football Club.
+As of 2025, he is dating Irish actress Alison Oliver.

-Political views
+Political views and activism

 O'Connor is a supporter of the Labour Party, campaigned for Jeremy Corbyn in the 2019 general election, and has described himself as a "liberal left-winger".
 He said of his views on the monarchy: "I'm a republican, although not in any kind of fist-waving, campaigning way.
 I was always mostly uninterested in them."
-In an interview with The New York Times in 2020 he said: "I think the Queen was an extraordinary woman.
+In an interview with The New York Times in 2020 he said: "I think [Queen Elizabeth II] is an extraordinary woman.
 Time after time, lots of men have failed, and this one woman in power has been consistent and remained dutiful and generally apolitical.
 In that sense, I have huge respect for her — and for Charles [who] is another level of someone who's literally been waiting his entire life for this moment that still hasn't come."

 In September 2025, O'Connor signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."